-Nero Zimbabwe is more than a granite: it’s a gabbro.
+Nero Zimbabwe is more than a granite: it’s a gabbro

 Nero Zimbabwe, commonly known as granite Nero Assoluto, is not really a granite.
+This material is scientifically classified as gabbro.

 In 1810 the German geologist Leopold von Buch named this intrusive rock after the hills of Gabbro on the Tyrrhenian coast in the South of Livorno.
 Let’s look at the differences and similarities between gabbro and granite.